Webeleon/-Building-a-mongodb-migration-system-for-NestJS-with-mongoose/README.md

 ### A script for upgrades and a script for downgrades

-AAAAAAnd two more line in the `package.json`, again in the scripts section!
+AAAAAAnd two more lines in the `package.json`, again in the scripts section!
 ```
 "migrate:up": "migrate --migrations-dir=\"./src/migrations\" --compiler=\"ts:./src/migrations-utils/ts-compiler.js\" up",
 "migrate:down": "migrate --migrations-dir=\"./src/migrations\" --compiler=\"ts:./src/migrations-utils/ts-compiler.js\" down"
 ```

-No new options here, I already explained them but refeshing is nice.
+No new options here, I already explained them but refreshing is nice.

 `--migrations-dir=\"./src/migrations\"` Tells migrate where to find your migrations!